andreasfor/mvp_ml_delivery-main/README.md

 * To have three environments, all connected to the same repo.
 * Each environment should be locked to one branch, e.g. Dev env only access dev branch.
   * Every time a push happens, all tests run automatically.
 * One can also limit the possibilitiy for an Databricks environment to not allow permission for comitting and pushing code i.e .
-If we have that on test end prod env, the only way of altering the code would be to run the workflow manually on e.g Github.
+If we have that on test and prod env, the only way of altering the code would be to run the workflow manually on e.g Github.
 	* Test and prod branches should have pull_request only.
 Only a few persons should beeing able to review amd approve code.

 This Youtube [video](https://www.youtube.com/watch?v=f2XQMFod8kg) shows how to set up CI/CD proper pipeline in Github Actions.
 However, I did not have the Azure permissions needed in order to follow the video.